Health Library

 Information

-The calcium you eat or take in as medicine does not cause calcifications in the breast.
+The calcium you eat or take in as medicine does not cause calcifications in your breasts.

 Most calcifications are not a sign of cancer.
 Causes may include: